Recently Completed: Jamestown-Scotland Ferry Vessel

 In September 2017, the Commonwealth Transportation Board voted to name the new vessel the Powhatan.
 (Read the release here.)

 The Powhatan is currently under construction at the VT Halter Marine Shipyard in Pascagoula, Mississippi.
-It will feature a 70-vehicle capacity, and will be able to transport nearly 500 passengers.
+It will feature a 70-vehicle capacity.

 The Virginia, built to accommodate 1930’s era vehicles, has narrower parking lanes and a 12-ton limit; it is only able to transport 25 cars on each pass.